 Greg Eason graduated from Norwich University College of Art in 2009.
 Greg was selected to exhibit at the AAF Recent Graduates’ Exhibition, London (2009), and has since exhibited in various group shows and art fairs in London, and internationally, including New York City, Brussels, Glasgow, Leuven, Amsterdam and Singapore.
+He has also held solo shows in the UK and the USA.
 Please see Profile PDF for more details.
 Please contact us to enquire about commissioning work.

 Mercedes Baliarda graduated from the MFA Fine Art from Chelsea College of Art & Design, University of the Arts, London in 2009.
 In 2010 she was featured in Anticipation, a group show of 21 artists representing the most exciting emerging talent at Selfridges' Ultralounge curated by Kay Saatchi, Catriona Warren and Robert Dingle.
 Please see Profile PDF for more details.